Proficient Graph Neural Network Design by Accumulating Knowledge on Large Language Models: Experiments

 \subsection{Main Results}

-\textbf{Initial Model Suggestions.} First, we use \texttt{Desi-Init} in Table~\ref{tab:initial_benchmark} to refer to the initial model suggestion part in Section~\ref{sec:methodology_MSR}, i.e., the first GNN suggested by LLM within seconds.
+\textbf{Initial Model Suggestions.} First, we use \texttt{Desi-Init} in Table~\ref{tab:initial_benchmark} to refer to the initial model suggestion part in Section~\ref{sec:methodology_MSR}, i.e., the first GNN suggested by LLM within seconds (avg. $0.07$ sec of DesiGNN system time cost + avg. $10.77$ sec each for LLM API communication, which may vary among users and API providers).
 While human-designed GNNs like GCN and GAT excel on popular datasets (e.g., Cora, Citeseer), they fail to generalize to less common heterophily datasets such as Flickr and Actor.
-In contrast, \texttt{Desi-Init} surpasses these overly specialized models, demonstrating robustness across diverse graph datasets.
-Notably, \texttt{Desi-Init} outperforms semi-supervised meta-based baselines (Kendall, Overlap, AutoTransfer), validating our contributions of establishing a \textit{proficient} ``graph-GNN-performance'' meta-knowledge through unsupervised task similarity assessment and graph understanding with adaptive properties.
-Furthermore, compared to automated baselines, \texttt{Desi-Init} achieves superior performance across all 11 datasets, underscoring the strength of our knowledge-driven approach over conventional automated methods (lack domain-specific insights) and LLM-based methods (rely only on commonplace knowledge).
-Besides, DesiGNN's initial model proposals rank in the top 5.77\% of all possible architectures, as shown in Table~\ref{tab:appendix_performance_ranking} at Appendix~\ref{sec:appendix_MR}.
-These results confirm that \texttt{Desi-Init} provides high-quality, tailored model proposals with negligible computational cost by capturing and applying domain-specific knowledge effectively, i.e., alleviating the expertise and efficiency challenges.
+In contrast, \texttt{Desi-Init} surpasses these overly specialized models, demonstrating robustness across diverse graphs.
+Notably, \texttt{Desi-Init} outperforms semi-supervised meta-based baselines, validating our contributions of establishing \textit{proficient} ``graph-GNN-performance'' meta-knowledge through unsupervised task similarity assessment and graph understanding with adaptive properties.
+Furthermore, compared to automated baselines, \texttt{Desi-Init} achieves superior performance across all 11 datasets, underscoring the strength of our knowledge-driven approach over conventional automated methods (which lack domain-specific insights) and LLM-based methods (which rely solely on commonplace knowledge).
+Overall, DesiGNN's initial model proposals rank in the top 5.77\% of all possible architectures.